cgrymala/post-content-shortcodes/readme.txt

 The first shortcode is the `[post-content]` shortcode.
 Using that shortcode will allow you to display the content of one post within another post.
 This shortcode requires a single attribute with a key of "id".
 To use this shortcode to display the content of a post or page with an ID of 25, you would use this shortcode like `[post-content id=25]`.
 This shortcode also accepts the following optional arguments:

+* post_name => null - The slug of the post that you want to pull.
+This can be used in place of the `id` attribute
 * show_image => false - Determines whether or not to display the featured image (if so, this appears before the content)
 * show_excerpt => false - Determines whether to default to showing the post excerpt instead of the post content (still falls back to post content if the excerpt is not set)
 * excerpt_length => 0 - If you would like to limit the length of the content/excerpt shown on the page, specify the maximum number of words that should be shown (a read more link will automatically be appended to any entries that exceed that limit).